 Summer courses will be offered in 2015 in collaboration with Mount Holyoke Extension: Watch for course announcements for summer Arabic, Chinese, Japanese and Russian.

 Charles Mark Scholarships for Study Abroad

 Two scholarships endowed by Professor Emeritus Charles Mark support study abroad by Five College Center for the Study of World Languages students.
-Applications are due in late fall for study abroad the following summer or academic year.
-Note: The application deadline for this year has been extended to February 15, 2014.
+Applications are due by Jan.
+5, 2015 for study abroad the following summer or academic year.